oracle-livelabs/apex/online-book-store-app/8-create-shop-cart/8-create-shop-cart.md

     ![close dialog](images/view-shopping-cart.png " ")

 ## Summary
+In this lab, you successfully integrated a shopping cart feature into an Oracle APEX application.
+You created a navigation bar entry for the shopping cart, developed a detailed shopping cart page, and implemented interactive elements for managing cart items.
+Additionally, you set up backend processes to handle cart operations and order creation, demonstrating how to leverage APEX's capabilities for building dynamic, database-driven web applications.
+This hands-on experience enhanced your skills in PL/SQL, SQL queries, and APEX page design and process integration.

-You've learned how to create package, application items, application process and application computations.
-Ready to move on to the next lab!
+You are now ready to move on to the next lab!

 ## Acknowledgements